NOREUIL: A DIALOGUE ACROSS HEMISPHERES

 -

 International Recognition and Legacy Beyond the gallery, the project has fostered a significant cultural bridge between nations.
-In June 2025, Ward was honored with the Recognition Medal from the Mémoires du Mont-Valérien in Paris, acknowledging her role in preserving the memory of the ANZACs through a contemporary lens.
+In June 2025, Ward was honored with the Recognition Medal from the Mémoires du Mont-Valérien in Paris, acknowledging her role in preserving the memory of the Anzacs through a contemporary lens.

 This body of work does not merely document history; it celebrates the enduring, invisible threads that link the two Noreuils, reminding us that the landscape remains the ultimate vessel for collective memory.